 Also of interest is that Rising Fawn has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Rising Fawn citizens is very high relative to the national average among all cities (21.84%): 35.07% of adults in Rising Fawn have a bachelor's degree or even advanced degree.
+The population of Rising Fawn is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.07% of adults in Rising Fawn have a bachelor's degree or even advanced degree.

 The per capita income in Rising Fawn in 2022 was $34,481, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $137,924 for a family of four.
 However, Rising Fawn contains both very wealthy and poor people as well.